angr/angr-doc/analyses.md

 TODO

 ## Running Analyses

-*Note: Some of this is out of date.*

 Now that you understand how to load binaries in angr, and have some idea of angr's internals, we can discuss how to carry out analyses!
 Angr provides a standardized interface to perform analyses.